graphology/graphology/specs/proposition3.md

 const attributes: Object = graph.getNodeAttributes(key: any);
 ```

-Will throw if the node is not found in the graph.

 #### #.getEdgeAttribute

 ```ts
 const attribute: any = graph.getEdgeAttribute(key: any, name: string);
 ```

-Will throw if the edge is not in the graph.

 #### #.getEdgeAttributes

 ```ts
 const attributes: Object = graph.getEdgeAttributes(key: any);
 ```

-Will throw if the edge is not in the graph.

 ### Iteration